 - educate about the environmental benefits of a plant-based diet

-Sustainable agriculture, climate, health and ethics are interdependent.
+Sustainable agriculture, climate, health and ethics are connected.
 Read What is Sustainability?
-Climate Change, Health, Ethics, and The Next Agriculture, a new paper by the Climate-Diet Team, by clicking HERE.
+Climate Change, Health, Ethics, and The Next Agriculture, a new article by the Climate-Diet Team, by clicking HERE.

 Climate-Diet Connections – What Others Say

 UN urges global move to meat and dairy-free diet

 “Lesser consumption of animal products is necessary to save the world from the worst impacts of climate change.”

 Chalmers University of Technology, Sweden